How to Spot Fake Pokémon Cards (Fast!)

 An expert-level fake can fool an expert.
 One recent example we have here is a card that isn’t entirely fake, and that’s what is so deceiving about it.

 Butticards on Instagram has done something very interesting.
-As an experiment, they printed first edition stamps onto non-first edition cards using a UV printer, and as you can see, they look nearly indistinguishable from authentic stamps.
+As an experiment, they printed 1st edition stamps onto non-first edition cards using a UV printer, and as you can see, they look nearly indistinguishable from authentic stamps.

 Next, they sent one of the cards into PSA, expecting it to be rejected.
 However, it was graded and authenticated.
 PSA did reach out to butticards on their Instagram, and if you look up the slab number, the submission has been deactivated.

 Butticards did not invent this method either, they’d heard about it elsewhere and decided to give it a try.
 It is honorable that they posted this to Instagram, to bring it to light.
-But the question is, how many fake first edition cards are already out there?
+But the question is, how many fake 1st edition cards are already out there?

 Conclusion

-Pokémon is the biggest franchise in the world.
+Pokémon is the biggest media franchise in the world.
 As cards continue to grow in popularity, fakes will continue to be produced.
 It’s important to stay on top of the hobby and know what to look for.
 It’s also important to share knowledge with your friends and community, to mitigate the purchasing of fake cards.